Alternatives to HRT for menopause symptoms

 You can buy vaginal lubricants and moisturisers from pharmacies, which can help ease vaginal dryness (atrophic vaginitis).
 Some women only notice dryness when they have sex.
 In this situation, placing a small dose of lubricant inside the vagina before having sex will usually help.

-Note: you may not be aware that there are oestrogen creams which are applied directly to the vagina to ease genital symptoms of the menopause.
-Strictly speaking, they are a form of HRT but the dose is very much smaller than other forms of HRT and they therefore carry far less risk compared with taking HRT tablets or patches.
+Note: there are oestrogen creams which are applied directly to the vagina to ease genital symptoms of the menopause.
+The dose of oestrogen is very much smaller than other forms of HRT and they therefore carry far less risk compared with taking HRT tablets or patches.
 In some circumstances, oestrogen creams can be used by women who are unable to use other forms of HRT safely.
 They are also now available to buy from pharmacies.

 Are you protected against flu?